Professional/Short course Care of the Adult with Diabetes

 Assessment

-A 3000 word essay which explores a review of an individual with diabetes.
-This should include:
+Assessment for this module (level 6 or level 7) comprises a 2,500 word essay which explores a review of an individual with diabetes.

 Prices and dates